-Well, that ball of anxiety is me every time I have to talk in front of anyone.
+Shocking, right?
+I was shocked also.
+Specially because that inner dialogue is practically me every time I have to speak in public.
 I know, I know.
 I’m supposed to be the resident YWiB’s expert in public speaking.
-After all, as the Toronto Chapter’s president, it’s my job to represent our organization during our events.
-Also, I’ve been doing presentations to small and large audiences for over 15 years.
-It should be second nature, right?
-Unfortunately, that’s far from the true.
-I still get the jitters now and again.
+After all, as the Toronto Chapter’s president, right?
+It’s my job to represent our organization during our events.
+I’ve been doing presentations to small and large audiences for over 10 years, so it should be second nature, right?
+Unfortunately, that’s far from the truth.
+I still get the jitters, and nervous energy when I have to speak to a crowd.

 So when the YWiB team floated the idea of a public speaking workshop, I was on board 100% without hesitation.
 Yes!
 I want to learn how to leave the doubts at the door, I want to learn how to stand better, project my voice, and appear like a confident speaker.
 Yes, I want to be the YWiB Oprah, with the confident delivery, welcoming presence, and easy going style.

-After all, at YWiB we know that public figures such as Renée Zellweger, Nicole Kidman, Abraham Lincoln, Gandhi, etc., have overcome their fear of public speaking by practicing and learning proper techniques.
+After all, at YWiB we know that many public figures have overcome their fear of public speaking by practicing and learning proper techniques.
 We know our community certainly would benefit from learning how to become public speaking mavens!

 Fast forward to Thursday, October 18th, at the Downtown Tangerine Café where our two wonderful facilitators, Jerako Wendt and Roxana Radulescu, delivered two concurrent workshops.
 Jerako taught us about storytelling and anchoring, and Roxana lead us through using body language to deliver effective presentations.
 Both of the sessions were practical and interactive.
 The attendees stretched, practiced, tried the breathing exercises, told stories to each other, and at the end, of the attendees to tell her story to the whole group.
 It was so encouraging and heartwarming to see all attendees come out of their shells in such a short time!